-Named after Queen Victoria herself, there are few cakes that can beat this all-time classic recipe.
+There are few cakes that can beat this all-time classic recipe - the Victoria sponge cake.
 You can spread strawberry jam (turning it into a jam sponge) or whipped vanilla cream on the base of one sponge cake as a filling, or both.

 - Pre-heat the oven to 180°C. Butter and line two 18 cm sandwich tins with baking parchment.